Devnet - Local network

 In this section, you will add two notaries to your local network with Fil+.

-1. Create a wallet addresses for the first notary <notary-1>:
+1. Create a wallet address for the first notary <notary-1>:

 t1ek4mmfiulovffg3jen4a3ruaovrvlimhd6dzmjy

-2. Create a wallet addresses for the second notary <notary-2>:
+2. Create a wallet address for the second notary <notary-2>:

 t1fbmwxevaj6iawvg3idycg77vxdi2b2paps5nn2i